• Skip to main content

 ingredients to make classic potato salad

-How to make potato salad
+How to make Classic Potato Salad

 Making potato salad is super simple.
 Below, I will show you how to prepare the eggs and potatoes on the stove or in the Instant Pot.
 But first, let me walk you through how this recipe comes together.